naman16/naman-sogani.github.io/docs/cnapp-part2.md

       * Dev & Test Environments —\> No critical and high issues
       * Stg / Pre-Prod Environments —\> No critical, high, and medium issues
       * Prod Environments —\> No critical, high, and medium issues
-* **Container Image Scanning:** This includes scanning your container images during build to identify misconfigurations, vulnerabilities, and exposed secrets.
-The key considerations for image scanning are similar to the ones listed above for IaC & secrets scanning.
+* **Container Image Scanning:** This includes scanning your container images during the build to identify misconfigurations, vulnerabilities, and exposed secrets.
+The key considerations for image scanning are similar to the ones listed above for IaC & secret scanning.

 # Capabilities Beyond CSPM {#capabilities-beyond-cspm}